Red Hook, Brooklyn: Public transport

 New York City Bus service is also sparse, but popular.
 The B61 bus route provides service from Hamilton Avenue, through Erie Basin/IKEA Plaza, to Van Brunt Street and then northward, through the Columbia Street Waterfront District and terminates in Downtown Brooklyn.
 It also connects with the Culver Line's Smith–Ninth Streets station.
 The B57 bus connects Red Hook with Downtown Brooklyn and Maspeth, Queens.

-IKEA provides a complimentary shuttle that runs to Smith–Ninth Streets, Fourth Avenue / Ninth Street, and Court Street – Borough Hall subway stations from 3 to 9 pm daily, Monday through Friday every half hour, and Saturday and Sunday from 11 am to 9 pm every 20 minutes.
-Non-shoppers also use this service.

-Planned streetcars
+New York Water Taxi began operating a ferry route to the IKEA store in Red Hook when the store opened in 2008; the free service was implemented as a measure to improve transportation access to the new store but was not limited to use by store customers.
+The overall demand for the ferry by shoppers and non-shoppers was so high that the following year a $5 fare was charged for the service on weekdays, except for passengers that spent more than $10 in the store.
+Ferry service on weekends remained free of charge.
+The ferry service was taken over by NY Waterway in 2021 and remains free, but now only operates on weekends.